josephhess/josephhess.github.io/_posts/2013-07-20-Using-the-Whenever-Gem-with-Rails-4.markdown

-When you have your schedule.rb file created and filled with your task code enter at the command line `whenever -i project_name`(put your project identifier here, for example, the name of the rails project) this is equivalent to: `whenever --update-crontab project_name`
+When you have your schedule.rb file created and filled with your task code enter at the command line

+`whenever -i project_name`(put your project identifier here, for example, the name of the rails project) this is equivalent to: `whenever --update-crontab project_name`

-You can then use `crontab -l` to look at the scripts added to cron and see thier associations
+You can then use `crontab -l` to look at the scripts added to cron and see their associations

 `whenever -c` is the equivalent of `whenever --clear-crontab` with this you will want to use the association keyword you initially setup the cron job with as in